Curated Taobao and Weidian W2C links through MuleBuy, fee breakdown, QC guide and comparison with major alternatives.

 For buyers currently on MuleBuy: the arithmetic for switching to ACBuy is straightforward — you save 5% on every order, which on a ¥400 haul is about $2.80.
 Over a year of regular buying, that adds up to real money.
 Whether that savings justifies the friction of switching platforms is a personal calculation.

-Every major Taobao purchasing agent tracked — verified links, fee guides and QC tips.
+Every major Taobao purchasing agent tracked — tracked links, fee guides and QC tips.

 Community ratings, March 2026.